SKplanet/secuip/README.md

 ### configuration detail
 #### so library loading
-* add two lines in httpd.conf(the first one is relatibe path and the second one is absolute path)
+* add two lines in httpd.conf(the first one is relative path and the second one is absolute path)

 ```